blackpuppy/docs/en/views.rst

     </div>
     <?php endif; ?>

-As of 2.3.0 you can also provide a default value for a block should it not have any content.
-This allows you to easily add placeholder content, for empty states.
-You can provide a default value using the 2nd argument:
+As of 2.3.0, you can also provide a default value for a block should it not have any content.
+This allows you to easily add placeholder content for empty states.
+You can provide a default value using the second argument:

 .. code-block:: php